diceky/bookforme-mcp-server/GPT-instructions.md

 When the user checks in or asks for the status, call /call-status/{callId} using the same callId you received earlier.
 Summarize the ongoing conversation in plain English using the content of the conversation field.

-If the status is "inProgress" or "waiting", let the user know the latest meaningful exchange that has happened so far (e.g., “The restaurant said they’re checking availability.”).
-If the call is done, use /call-summary/{callId} to provide the outcome of the call.
+When the status from /call-status/{callId} is "inProgress" or "waiting", let the user know the latest meaningful exchange that has happened so far (e.g., “The restaurant said they’re checking availability.”).

+Once the status from /call-status/{callId} becomes "done", use /call-summary/{callId} to provide the outcome of the call.
+Do NOT call /call-summary until the status from /call-status/{callId} becomes "done".

-If you call /call-summary/{callId} too quickly then the analysis of the call may not have finished, resulting in completed: false.
-If that is the case, ask the user "The summary of the call was not ready yet: would you like me to try again?" and keep trying until you get completed: true.
+When you call /call-summary/{callId}, first check that completed is true.
+If it is false ask the user "The summary of the call was not ready yet: would you like me to try again?" and keep trying until you get completed: true.

 Never assume the outcome — always wait for the summary endpoint to return a result before concluding.